ICLAS Grant for Training the Trainer in LAS Education in Europe

 More specifically, the types of activities that the scheme will fund include:

 - Attendance (travel expenses or/and registration) of course organizer(s) to a FELASA accredited course in Europe with the aim of gaining direct insight of the structure and organization of such courses.
 Note also that several FELASA accredited course providers have kindly waived or proposed reduced registration fees to their courses for this scheme.
-They are currently: University of Oxford (UK), Universidad Autonoma de Barcelona, University of Zurich (Switzerland) and Deutsches Primatenzentrum (Göttingen,Germany).
+They are currently: University of Oxford (UK), Universidad Autonoma de Barcelona (Spain), University of Zurich (Switzerland) and Deutsches Primatenzentrum (Göttingen,Germany).
 The scheme does not require that the proposals be associated with these institutions, but if you are interested in visiting them as part of your proposal please contact the relevant course organisers directly

 - Travel expenses of a FELASA accredited course provider to the applicant country to help develop a training program suitable for FELASA accreditation